peteroupc/peteroupc.github.io/bernreq.md

 where $f(\lambda)$ is continuous on $[0, 1]$ (Nacu and Peres 2005; Holtz et al. 2011), and the goal is to find the appropriate values for $a(n, k)$ and $b(n, k)$.

 It is allowed for $a(n, k)\lt0$ for a given $n$ and some $k$, in which case all $a(n, k)$ for that $n$ are taken to be 0 instead.
 It is allowed for $b(n, k)\gt1$ for a given $n$ and some $k$, in which case all $b(n, k)$ for that $n$ are taken to be 1 instead.

+<a id=Questions></a>
+### Questions

+1. Given a function with a Hölder continuous fourth derivative, are there practical formulas to compute polynomials that&mdash;

+    - meet the formal statement above, and
+    - can be used to simulate that function with a finite expected running time?

+    One example to question 1 is the function $\min(2\lambda,1-\epsilon)$ on the domain $(0, 1/2-\epsilon)$ given in Nacu and Peres 2005.

+2. Are there other practical formulas to approximate specific factory functions with polynomials that meet the formal statement above?

 <a id=New_coins_from_old_smoothly></a>
 ## New coins from old, smoothly